WhimsicalWill/AccessibleRL/PPO/README.md

 # Conceptual Overview

-Proximal Policy Optimization (PPO) builds off of Trust Region Policy Optimization (TRPO) in that it ensures that policy updates do not drastically change the policy at each step.
+Proximal Policy Optimization (PPO) ensures that policy updates do not drastically change the policy during each update, and this leads to better stability and convergence on the optimal policy.
+There are two mainstream implementations of PPO, one which penalizes the actor based on KL divergence, and one which clips the policy.
+This implementation implements the latter, also known as PPO-Clip.

+PPO is similar to Vanilla Policy Gradients (VPG), and we will see that its loss function takes a very similar form, except for the explicit clipping employed by PPO.
+In PPO, we run gradient descent for many timesteps whenever we update our `actor` and `value` networks.
+During this update, we use a small constant `epsilon` to control how far our new policy can stray from the old one.
+Once we increase or decrease a given action's log_probs past a certain extent, we will get gradients of zero and this action will no longer contribute to the gradient of the actor_loss.

+Like VPG, PPO is on-policy and works for continuous and discrete environments.
+PPO keeps track of (s, a, r, s') transitions as well as the `log_prob` of the actions taken under the current policy.

+In this implementation, we also include a hyperparameter `entropy_weight` to control the contribution of an entropy bonus to the loss.
+This is to encourage exploration and prevent premature convergence to local optima, but can be disabled by setting the hyperparameter to 0.

 # Networks

-- Actor is a Deep NN with one hidden layer that maps states -> actions
+- Actor is a Deep NN with one hidden layer that maps states -> action distribution
-- Critic is a Deep NN with one hidden layer that maps (state, action) -> value
+- Value is a Deep NN with one hidden layer that maps states -> value

-DDPG also has a `target_actor` and `target_critic` which are frozen copies of the actual `actor` and `critic` that lag slowly behind them and provide a stable learning target for both networks.

 # Learning Update

-A batch of (s, a, r, s') transitions are sampled from the replay buffer uniformly.

-One-step TD targets are computed for each transition.
-The TD targets are computed as the reward added to the discounted `target_critic` value of the next state action pair.
-Since we do not have access to `a'` in our (s, a, r, s') transition, we use the `target_actor` to compute the action (`a'`) to be taken from the next state.
+Because PPO is an on-policy method, it clears the replay buffer after each learning update in order to strictly use experience collected under the current policy to update.

+Rewards-to-go are calculated by summing the discounted rewards of the episode, and taking into account the fact that a terminal state has a reward of zero.
+These rewards-to-go are then normalized.

+Since we want to prevent our new policy from deviating too far from our old policy on each learning update, we ensure that the ratio of log_probs (between the old and new policy) does not exceed `1-epsilon` or `1+epsilon`.
+We then calculate our `actor_loss` as the `ratios` * `advantages`

+We optimize the `actor_loss` by nudging the actor parameters in the direction of the gradient.
+However, since our loss function includes the log_probs of the old policy, we detach them to reflect the fact that the old policy's log_probs are static throughout all the iterations of gradient descent.

+The policy is then updated using gradient descent for a large amount of iterations -- this implementation uses 80 iterations of gradient descent for both the policy update and value update.

-The critic loss is formulated as the Mean Squared Error (MSE) between the critic's predictions and the One-step TD Targets.
-A gradient step is taken in the direction that minimizes this loss across the whole batch of transitions.
+The `value_loss` is formulated as the Mean Squared Error (MSE) between the rewards-to-go and the `state_values` returned by the `value network`.
+We minimize this loss for 80 iterations using gradient descent.

-For the actor update, we use the critic as a proxy that tells us which parts of the environment are high value.
-We feed our actor model's action into the `target_critic`, and take a gradient step in the direction that maximizes the average `target_critic` values across the whole batch of transitions.
-This is the gradient of the predicted value w.r.t. the actor model's parameters, so the gradient step only modifies the actor's parameters.

-Then we update our `target_actor` and `target_critic` which lag behind the actual `actor` and `critic`.
-This is implemented by taking an `exponentially weighted average` of the past parameters of the `actor` and `critic`
+After the update, we clear the replay buffer and continue to collect more experience.

 # Other Information

 - On policy method
 - Multiple iterations of gradient descent at each update
+- Rewards-to-go are normalized

 # TODO